Monday, July 13, 2009

 Paths that signify freedom and power to some may, to those under their jurisdiction, signify just the opposite.
 The corridors of schools and prisons are good examples of this.
 Paths built as a leverage of control can, in the hands of a rebellious student or prisoner, become desirable avenues of opportunity.
 The line of desire in these cases is laid directly over the enclosed path.
 Desire becomes subversion and the means of flight - a way to reverse the roles of power.

-In a central scene from the 1991 film, Terminator II, Sarah Conner attempts escape from the high-security asylum in which she has been incarcerated.
+In a central scene from the 1991 film, Terminator II, Sarah Connor attempts escape from the high-security asylum in which she has been incarcerated.
 For a patient, deemed to be dangerously unstable, an asylum is a rigid tangle of limits, barriers, locked-doors and screeching alarms.
-Sarah Conner's escape is notable because of its affirmation of the paths of the asylum.
-Far from moving beyond it, Conner uses the rigidity of the system to aid her movement through the building.
-From the very beginning of the scene Conner's dancing feet, her balletic violence, inscribe into the sterile, linear regolith of the asylum a pattern of the purest desire.
+Sarah Connor's escape is notable because of its affirmation of the paths of the asylum.
+Far from moving beyond it, Connor uses the rigidity of the system to aid her movement through the building.
+From the very beginning of the scene Connor's dancing feet, her balletic violence, inscribe into the sterile, linear regolith of the asylum a pattern of the purest desire.
 A paper-clip, a broom and a container of bleach – all systematic of order and closure – become in turn a lock-pick, a weapon and a kidnapping ploy.
 A key, usually a symbol of access and movement between limits, is snapped in its lock and instantly becomes a barrier.
 Only upon the arrival of The Terminator and her son, John, does Sarah's freedom over the asylum finally ebb back towards the traditional limits of fear and isolation.

 These dualistic notions of the path, where control and desire can overlap and even change places with one another, are beginning to become integral to the online text.
 As a blog reader you are no doubt aware of the article as a network of possibilities, as a loose guide to your writerly desire, rather than a strict parent.
 In time the definition of the path as a memory through web spaces and digital texts will lead us to see all movement as inscription and play.
 Where reading an article leaves on the surface of its regolith another faint trail of breadcrumbs.
 A single inscription, criss-crossing with a million more, each exactly similar but also entirely unique.